Making the most of RDMW-2022

 What can you find on a map

-Each map is topped by a simple control bar that contains buttons to control functions and boxes where you can enter the location of your receiver
+Each map is topped by a simple control bar that contains buttons to control map functions and boxes where you can enter the location of your receiver

-When you open a map North America will appear in the centre of your screen.
+When you first open a map North America will appear in the centre of your screen.
 You can of course can scroll and zoom the maps exactly as you would any other Google Map.

 Most stations are surrounded by a coloured/shaded areas that indicate the primary coverage area of a station.
 On daytime maps you’ll see an inner and outer contour which represents two different signal strengths.
 The smaller inner contour represents stronger reception and the outer contour weak signal reception.
 The shape of the coverage area depends on the directional pattern of the antenna and ground conductivity for daytime maps, and skywave propagation for nighttime maps.

-You can switch between map, terrain and satellite view and you can zoom in all the way to see the radio station antenna masts.
+Using the Google Map controls you can switch between map, terrain and satellite view and you can zoom in all the way to see the radio station antenna masts.

 Adding a receiver location

-Option 1: If you know your exact location you can type the latitude & longitude into the boxes in the top left of the black control bar.
+Option 1: If you know the exact location you can type the latitude & longitude into the boxes in the top left of the black control bar.
 Then hit the set button and your location is stored.

 Option 2: You can use use your mouse to pick any location on the map to be your receiver location.
 Just hold down your keyboard Ctrl key and then click your mouse.
 RDMW will automatically remember your selected location.
 You can move your receiver by repeating this on a different point on the map.